vyahello/pep8-checker/README.md

 # PEP8 checker

-> Check your python code complies with pep8 conventions.
+> This project allows to check your python code complies with pep8 conventions.
 >
 > It uses **bottle** python micro web framework and **AWS lambda** function to execute code on the server.